Search via Quantum Walk: Search with approximate reflection operators

-To analyze this algorithm, we keep track at all steps of the projection of $\ket{\phi_i}$ on the marked subspace.
-The marked subspace corresponds to~$\emm \tensor \left[ \bigotimes_j \kay_j \right]$; it consists of states in which the~$\aitch$-part is marked.
-For ease of notation, we will denote this space by~$\emm$.
-Define the normalized projections of $\ket{\phi_i}$ on the marked subspace $\emm$ and on its orthogonal complement as:
+To analyze this algorithm, we keep track of the projection of $\ket{\phi_i}$ on the marked subspace.
+The marked subspace corresponds to~$\emm \tensor \left[ \bigotimes_j \kay_j \right]$; it consists of states in which the first register of the~$\aitch$-part is marked.
+We denote this space by~$\emmt$.
+Define the normalized projections of $\ket{\phi_i}$ on the marked subspace $\emmt$ and on its orthogonal complement as:

 We thus have